GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
+> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
 >
-> ~ *René Descartes*
+> ~ *Poul Anderson*

 ---
 ## 🏎 Quick Facts